 Radon Levels: What you Need to Know

 Radon in buildings or homes is unavoidable, but its levels vary from one house to another.
-Only through measurement can one determines its level in one’s home, and this is vital to the health of every household breathing the air in the home.
+Only through measurement can one determine its level in one’s home, and this is vital to the health of every household breathing the air in the home.
 There is no standard radon levels for all homes as what is acceptable to one region or country may vary to other regions.

 Measurement Units of Radon Level